fightron/3d-js/README.md

 var skeleton = new Skeleton(skeletonDefinition)
 ```

-To manipulate its joints, you need to use an external renderer.
+To manipulate its joints, you need to use an external [renderer](#renderer).

 # Renderer

 The Renderer class in this library provides an interface for subclasses to follow.

-List of renderers:
+List of official renderers:

 * [3d-three](https://github.com/fightron/3d-three) - THREE.js renderer